What are the differences between LIR2032 and CR 2032 button battery?

 • CR2032: When new, CR2032 batteries have a nominal voltage of 3 volts.
 This voltage gradually decreases as they are used and should be replaced once their voltage drops significantly.

-3. button cell battery
+3. Button cell battery

 • LIR2032: LIR2032 batteries are rechargeable and can be recharged using a compatible charger.
 They are designed for applications where the battery can be charged and reused multiple times.